TD Business Solutions Card Review

 The TD Business Solutions card has no caps on rewards spending.
 Plus rewards do not expire as long as the account remains open and in good standing.

-The welcome bonus gives you three months to spend $3,000 to earn $400 cash back, which is equivalent to a 13.33% cashback rate.
+The welcome bonus gives you three months to spend $3,000 to earn a $400 statement credit, which is equivalent to a 13.33% cashback rate.

 You can redeem rewards for cash back, merchandise, gift cards or travel rewards.